JacquesCarette/Drasil/code/drasil-example/Drasil/GamePhysics/README.md

   - This file

 References.hs
-  - Chipmunk's references
+  - References for the Game Physics example

 TMods.hs
-  - Chipmunk's theoretical models
+  - Theoretical models for the Game Physics example

 Unitals.hs
-  - Chimpunk's example-specific quantities
+  - Example-specific quantities for the Game Physics